carpentries-incubator/machine-learning-trees-python/_episodes/03-variance.md

 ![Simple tree (depth 5)](../fig/section3-fig4.png){: width="600px"}

-Our pruned decision tree has a much more intuitive boundary, but does make some errors.
+Our pruned decision tree has a more intuitive boundary, but does make some errors.
 We have reduced our performance in an effort to simplify the tree.
 This is the classic machine learning problem of trading off complexity with error.

 Note that, in order to do this, we "invented" the minimum samples per leaf node of 10.
 Why 10?
 Why not 5?
 Why not 20?
 The answer is: it depends on the dataset.
 Heuristically choosing these parameters can be time consuming, and we will see later on how gradient boosting elegantly handles this task.